 1. Add some weight

 There are methods with any exercise that help you build muscle and focus more on cardio strength or flexibility.
-Press yourself to choose options that will make your muscles, such as the pose of a tree in yoga.
+Press yourself to choose options that will make more muscles, such as progressive overload.
+Gradually increase the sets, reps, or weight each week to force your muscles to play catch up.

 One reason is that burps are a favorite of personal trainers, as they include jumping, squatting, push-ups, and basic workouts that are all part of the same exercise, so you will use multiple muscles at once.